 This winter we’re challenging young poets everywhere to write about our fir-y friends: trees!
 We’re delighted to share seven exciting prompts to help inspire your tree-writing.
 Read on and get scribbling… In the northern hemisphere, winter is in full swing and we’re thinking about trees.
 Many of them have already shivered off their leafy coats […]

 Could you be one of the Bletchley set?
 Poet So Mayer takes us into the Bletchley Park archives and invites young poets everywhere to try a number of cleverly coded writing exercises.
-Write in response to one or more of these, or simply write a poem inspired by the work at Bletchley Park and email […]
+Write in response to one or more of these, or simply write a poem inspired by the work at Bletchley Park.
+This challenge […]

 Welcome to our fourth and final August challenge for 2018!
 This week, Foyle Young Poet Aidan Forster invites you to create poems using contemporary and local language.
 Could you write a poem out of online jargon?
 A poem incorporating your favourite song lyrics?
 And how will your choice of words reflect your identity?
 Read on […]